Throughout the project, IP4OS builds a pan-European Community of Practice in Research & Innovation through targeted capacity building activities.

 - translating insights into concrete institutional next steps, such as consultation workflows, draft procedures, or team set-ups.

-The format is deliberately designed as a safe-to-fail experimental space.
-It does not impose a single model, but supports institutions in identifying what works in their specific context.
+The format was deliberately designed as a safe-to-fail experimental space.
+It aimed not to impose a single model, but to support institutions in identifying what works in their specific context.

 All resources are openly available on Zenodo, reusable and adaptable for local use.